 - Connect garden hoses to outside water valves or spigots for use by firefighters.
 Fill water buckets and place them around the house.

-- Leave exterior lights on so your home is visible to firefighters in the smoke or darkness of night.
+- Leave exterior lights on so your home is visible to firefighters in the smoke or at night.

-- Have a ladder available and place it at the corner of the house for firefighters to quickly access your roof.
+- Place a ladder at the corner of your house for firefighters to quickly access the roof.

 - Patrol your property and monitor the fire situation.
 Don’t wait for an evacuation order if you feel threatened.